tamarin-prover/tamarin-prover/src/009_advanced-features.md

 adversary that has complete control of the communication network.
-In particular, this adversary can eavesdrop on, block, and modify messages sent over the network and inject any message in his knowledge (he knows or can construct from his knowledge) into the network.
+In particular, this adversary can eavesdrop on, block, and modify messages sent over the network and inject any message from his knowledge (the messages he has learned or can construct from learned messages) into the network.

 The Dolev-Yao adversary's control over the communication network is modeled with the following two built-in rules: